simulogics/airlinesim-docs/content/docs/advanced/finances/ticket-prices/index.en.md

 ## Analyzing the Competition

-If you want to see how competing companies are doing, you can check out their stock market information (if they have gone public) or have a look at their weekly turn-over and profit margin.
+If you want to see how competing companies are doing, you can check out their stock market information (if they have gone public) and have a look at their weekly turn-over and profit margin.

 The Statistics page may also be a useful source of information: Divide the number of passengers an airline transported last week by the number of seats they offered and you get their load factor.